wp-plugins/the-welcomizer/readme.txt

 Thanks for your feedback and support!

-What’s coming in the next version?
+What's coming in the next version?

 v1.3.4.8:
 -